mtdev2/emailhunter-clone/README.md

 - sqlalchemy
 - urllib2

-If you don't have, do `sudo pip install sqlalchemy`.
+If you don't have, do `sudo pip3 install sqlalchemy`.

 Usage